cacuracaptors/fallout2-ce-miyoomini/README.md

 - The mouse cursor moves noticeably slower on screens with an open text field (character creation, save/load naming, etc.).
 - Sometimes, controls get weird and some keys stop working or generating the wrong input.
 I'm still looking into it.
+- Also sometimes, the game crashes when skipping intro videos.
+Still under investigation.

 ## Changelog